 * Category includes ratification, accession, or succession to the treaty

 The Basic Rule of Governance (more commonly known as the Basic Law), adopted in 1992 by a Royal Decree issued by King Fahd, effectively acts as the country’s constitution.
-Notably, there are no constitutional provisions that support the freedom of association or assembly, or the formation of associations.
-Article 26 of the Saudi Constitution does, however, require that "the state shall protect human rights according to Islamic Sharia."
+Notably, there are no constitutional provisions that specifically support the rights to freedom of association or assembly.
+Article 26 of the Basic Law provides that "the state shall protect human rights according to Islamic Sharia."
 Article 27 also provides that the state shall “encourage organizations and individuals to participate in philanthropic activities.”

 National Laws and Regulations Affecting Sector

-- A license from the Ministry of Labor is required to form a worker’s committee in any private sector company.
+- In addition, a license from the Ministry of Labor is required to form a worker’s committee in any private sector company.
 All formal and informal workers’ committees are monitored by the Ministry of Labor.